-Enforcing the Dog Ordinance- Iqaluit 1956-1959
+Enforcing the Dog Ordinance: Iqaluit 1956-1959

 The Northwest Territories Dog Ordinance developed in the 1920s to deal with conditions in the Mackenzie Valley, where there were both dog teams and privately owned pets.
-As late as 1954 this ordinance was not applied to the Baffin Region, except around the United States Air Force base at Iqaluit and a weather station at Kimmirut.58 On 19 August 1955, it was applied to all places within one-quarter mile from any "building" of a DEW Line station or within the same distance of "any dwelling in any settlement in the Keewatin and Franklin Districts."
+As late as 1954 this ordinance was not applied to the Baffin Region, except around the United States Air Force base at Iqaluit and at a weather station in Kimmirut.58 On 19 August 1955, it was applied to all places within one-quarter mile from any "building" of a DEW Line station or within the same distance of "any dwelling in any settlement in the Keewatin and Franklin Districts."
 This included the whole Baffin Region.
-With inadequate consultation with Inuit and some misgivings from officials on the spot, the police and administration were drawn into a rigorous enforcement of the Dog Ordinance at Igaluit.
-This now included a 1950 amendment that allowed, "Where an officer is unable to seize a dog that is running at large contrary to the provisions of this Ordinance" he could "destroy" that dog and the owner would be entitled to no compensation.
+With inadequate consultation with Inuit and some misgivings from officials on the spot, the police and administration were drawn into a rigorous enforcement of the Dog Ordinance in Iqaluit.
+This now included a 1950